-Canadian citizens in the USA
+Canadian Citizens Working in the United States

 Certain TN status categories are known to be more difficult than others.
 For example, ‘Management Consultant’ applicants will often be scrutinized closely to determine if they will really be serving as consultants, or are in practice simply ‘managers’.
 (The latter is generally not allowed under TN status.)

 Renewal is possible, in theory, indefinitely, but the TN status is not a substitute for permanent residency (a green card), and the border official has the discretion to refuse further renewals if she feels the ability for indefinite renewal is being abused.
 How this happens in practice depends largely on the mood of the individual border official.

 Canadian citizenship for TN status purposes may be by descent or naturalization.
 Those with qualifications from sources outside Canada or the U.S. must prove equivalency to the U.S. requirements.
 There is no appeal recourse if one is refused TN status.

-Canadian TN status workers appear to be responsible for US Medicare, State, Federal and Social Security taxes whether they are resident or non-resident (working remotely) in the U.S. If their legal residence is still in Canada, workers are also required to file Provincial and Federal income tax but can credit some part of the taxes paid in the United States.
-Bilateral treaties exist to allow workers to regain benefits.
-For example, years worked in the U.S. may contribute to the Canada Pension Plan and Old Age Security eligibility with the proper paperwork.
+If their legal residence is still in Canada, workers are also required to file Provincial and Federal income tax but can credit some part of the taxes paid in the United States.